-A Spatial Editing and Validation Process for Short Count Traffic Data
+Spatial Editing and Validation Process for Short-Count Traffic Data

 Prototype Demonstration of a Geographic Information System Application for the Seasonal Analysis of Traffic Data, Development of Seasonal Factors and Seasonal Adjustment of Roadways.

-A method for updating seasonal groups for traffic count locations using an ArcView Geographical Information System application.
+A method for updating seasonal groups for traffic count locations using an ArcView GIS application.

-The information below is for potential TMS vendors who are interested in providing an RFP.
+The information below is for potential traffic monitoring system vendors who are interested in providing a request for proposal.
 These items are examples of reports, graphs, and preferred rules.
 This information is a sample of potential work and is not ready for complete publication.

 Annual Growth Factor